agnivade/agnivade.github.io/_posts/2017-08-27-fun-with-go-assembly.md

 <img src="http://leedshackspace.org.uk/wp-content/uploads/2014/05/i-have-no-idea-what-im-doing-dog.jpg" />

 After some hit and trial and sifting through some Go code, I got to a working version.
+Note that, this adds 3 variables instead of 2.
+This was to prepare the example for the FMA instruction.

 ```
 TEXT ·add(SB),$0